-- 2. Definitions.-In this Act, unless the context otherwise requires,- - (1) "article" means any substance, artificial or natural, or partly artificial or partly natural, whether raw or partly or wholly processed or manufactured or handmade within India or imported into India; - (2) "assaying and hallmarking centre" means a testing and marking centre recognised by the Bureau to determine the purity of precious metal articles and to apply hallmark on the precious metal articles in a manner as may be determined by regulations; - "Bureau" means the Bureau of Indian Standards established under - (4) "certification officer" means a certification officer appointed under sub-section (1) of Section 27; - (5) "certified body" means a holder of certificate of conformity or licence under sub-section (2) of Section 13 in relation to any goods, article, process, system or service which conforms to a standard; - (6) "certified jeweller" means a jeweller who has been granted a certificate by the Bureau to get manufactured for sale or to sell any precious metal article after getting the same hallmarked in a manner as may be determined by regulations; - (7) "conformity assessment" means demonstration that requirements as may be specified relating to an article, process, system, service, person or body are fulfilled; - (8) "conformity assessment scheme" means a scheme relating to such goods, article, process, system or service as may be notified by the Bureau under Section 12; - (9) "consumer" means a person as defined in the Consumer Protection Act, 1986 (68 of 1986);
+- 1. Short title, extent and commencement.-(1) This Act may be called the Bureau of Indian Standards Act, 2016. - (2) It extends to the whole of India. - (3) It shall come into force on such date2 as the Central Government may, by notification in the Official Gazette, appoint. - 2.
+Definitions.-In this Act, unless the context otherwise requires,- - (1) "article" means any substance, artificial or natural, or partly artificial or partly natural, whether raw or partly or wholly processed or manufactured or handmade within India or imported into India; - (2) "assaying and hallmarking centre" means a testing and marking centre recognised by the Bureau to determine the purity of precious metal articles and to apply hallmark on the precious metal articles in a manner as may be determined by regulations; - (3) "Bureau" means the Bureau of Indian Standards established under Section 3; - (4) "certification officer" means a certification officer appointed under sub-section (1) of Section 27; - (5) "certified body" means a holder of certificate of conformity or licence under sub-section (2) of Section 13 in relation to any goods, article, process, system or service which conforms to a standard; - (6) "certified jeweller" means a jeweller who has been granted a certificate by the Bureau to get manufactured for sale or to sell any precious metal article after getting the same hallmarked in a manner as may be determined by regulations; - (7) "conformity assessment" means demonstration that requirements as may be specified relating to an article, process, system, service, person or body are fulfilled; - (8) "conformity assessment scheme" means a scheme relating to such goods, article, process, system or service as may be notified by the Bureau under Section 12; - (9) "consumer" means a person as defined in the Consumer Protection Act, 1986 (68 of 1986);